 Seven COVID-19 deaths in Scioto County

-SCIOTO COUNTY, Ohio (WSAZ) - There have been additional seven deaths in connection to the coronavirus.
+SCIOTO COUNTY, Ohio (WSAZ) - Seven additional deaths related to the coronavirus have been reported in Scioto County over the past few weeks.

-According to the Portsmouth City and Scioto County Health Departments, the victims include a 68-year-old man that passed on December 29th, an 81-year-old man and 82-year-old man that passed January 2nd, an 83-year-old man who passed on January 3rd, an 89-year-old woman who passed on January 4th, and a 69-year-old man and an 86-year-old man that passed on January 6th.
+According to the Scioto County and Portsmouth City Health Departments, the victims are a 64-year old woman who passed on January 6th, a 73-year man who passed on January 7th, an 82-year old man and a 38-year old man who both passed on January 10th, an 83-year old man and an 86-year man who both passed on January 12th, and a 67-year old man who passed on January 13th.

-This brings the total number of deaths up to 62 for the county.
+This brings the total number of deaths to 73 over the course of the pandemic.

-90 new cases have been reported as of Friday, according to the Ohio Department of Health.
-There have been 4,776 since the outbreak started.
+The Ohio Department of Health says there are 44 new cases as of Friday.
+There have been 5,131 since the outbreak started.

+One additional hospitalization has been reported.
+Overall, 347 people have been placed in the hospital during the outbreak.

 Scioto County remains at Level Three or “Red” on the Ohio Department of Health’s Public Health Advisory System.